Exopy/exopy/docs/source/user_guide/first_steps.rst

 flexibility than simply nested loops.
 Information can be passed between Tasks
 through a shared database.

-The tools are optional and allow to customize three parts of the execution:

-- pre-execution hooks are run before starting the actual measurement and can be used to validate the parameters in the measure or collect the state of the application.
-- monitors are active while the main part of the measure is running and can report on the progress of the measure.
-- post-execution hooks are run after the main part of the measure has been executed and can run even if the main part of measure errored.

-When creating a new blank measure (using the **File/New measure** menu), the panel added to the graphical interface allows you to edit the tasks.
-To edit the tools, you need to click the **Edit tools** button ; the edition of tools will be described in ???.
+When creating a new blank measure (using the **File/New measure** menu), the panel added to the graphical interface allows you to edit the tasks and the tools.
+To edit the tools, you need to click the
+**Edit tools** button ; the edition of tools will be described in ???.

 Each measure has a name, an id and a root directory.
 The name is intented to describe the purpose of the measure while its id can act as a counter to